melezhik/swat/README.md

 ### developer release

-    # developer release might be untested and ustable
+    # developer release might be untested and unstable
     sudo cpanm --mirror-only --mirror https://stratopan.com/melezhik/swat-release/master swat

 Once swat is installed you have **swat** command line tool to run swat tests, but before do this you need to create them.